SpecialBomb/sbdm/README.md

 +The Axe now does 80 damage, making it a viable melee weapon.

 +The Nailgun now throws nails, and they stick to the map.
-If they are touched by a player, they get damaged from it.
-The nails last a minute until they disappear.
+If they are touched by a player, they get damaged by it.
+The nails last a minute until they disappear, and can be destroyed using explosives.

 +The Shotgun is now infinitly accurate, and does more damage.
 This is useful in long range encounters with enemies.